 “People who have done an excellent job of saving for retirement often have a difficult time spending the money they accumulated because spending does not feel natural,” Sestok said.

 To avoid feeling guilty about spending your retirement savings, Byrke recommends developing a minimum and maximum budget based upon assets and retirement income sources.
 Then set a monthly spending goal.

 “It seems odd that this is a problem when Americans, in general, are unprepared for retirement,” he said.
 But people who have a fear of spending their savings can miss out on life goals and enjoyment if they don’t make an effort to use their money.

 “I have many clients who will say, ‘I don’t need to take this much out,’” Geary said.
-But if you don’t, you’ll have to pay a tax penalty equal to 50 percent of the amount you should’ve withdrawn.
+But if you don’t, you’ll have to pay a tax penalty equal to 50% of the amount you should’ve withdrawn.

 Moving Might Be a Bad Idea

 Selling your home and relocating to a cheaper locale might seem like a smart financial move in retirement.
-“A lot of retirees immediately decide to move away and start over,” said Leon C. LaBrecque, CEO of LJPR Financial Advisors in Troy, Mich.
+“A lot of retirees immediately decide to move away and start over,” said Leon C. LaBrecque, chief growth officer at Sequoia Financial Group.
 But moving in retirement can backfire.

 LaBrecque said he has a retired client who has moved five times in 10 years.
 They kept relocating until they found their ideal spot.
 “It’s a waste of money and energy,” he said.

 Before packing your belongings and putting your home on the market, LaBrecque recommends renting in the place you’re considering for a couple of months.
 If you find that city or lifestyle isn’t right for you, you can return home without the hassle.